RISE Activities

 Tell Us About You

-2. Please describe why you are interested in participating in the RISE Innovator Development Program (IDP) and how you hope to develop as an innovator.
-[Between 200-400 words]
+2. Describe why you are interested in participating in the RISE Innovator Development Program (IDP) and how you hope to develop as an innovator.

-3. As part of the Innovator Development Program, we ask participants to have an intervention to apply the innovation principles they will learn during the program, please provide the following details of your proposed intervention [no more than 500 words]:
+3. As part of the Innovator Development Program, we ask participants to have an intervention to apply the innovation principles they will learn during the program.
+Priority will be given to interventions that align with the BASE+ (Belonging, Access, Safety & Quality, Experience) and any other institutional priorities.
+Please provide the following details of your proposed intervention:

 Tell Us About Your Support

-6. Submit a letter of support from your supervisor, director or division/department chair that supports your participation.
-This letter should be addressed to Dr. Meg Wolff, RISE Curriculum Director, and should include a statement endorsing the department’s support for applicant’s participation and the innovation.
-For learners, the letter should also state the applicant is currently in good standing in their academic program.
-For applicants requesting FTE support, this letter should also include an explicit agreement to accommodate the reduction in FTE effort or education responsibilities.
+All applicants must submit a letter of support from their supervisor, director, or division/department chair, addressed to Dr. Meg Wolff, RISE Curriculum Director supporting their participation and the proposed intervention.
+For applicants requesting FTE support, this letter must also include an explicit agreement to accommodate the reduction in FTE effort or education responsibilities.
+Learners must also provide documentation that they are currently in good standing in their academic program.

 Please feel free to contact Dr. Paula Thompson ([email protected]) or Dr. Meg Wolff ([email protected]) with any questions about your application.

-RISE has a stepwise selection process to ensure sufficient information has been submitted to fully evaluate your application and determine whether RISE is a good fit for advancing your development.
+RISE has a stepwise selection process to ensure sufficient information has been submitted to fully evaluate your application and determine whether the Innovator Development Program is a good fit for advancing your development.
 The selection consists of the following two-phase process:

 Phase 1

-The RISE Core Team will review all applications using the RISE Innovator Development Program Application Assessment Rubric.
+The Innovator Development Program Leadership Team will review all applications using the Innovator Development Program Application Assessment Rubric.
 Phase 1 decisions will fall into one of the following categories:

 1. Interview granted: Applicant is invited to participate in an interview and is provided initial feedback on their intervention to prepare for the interview discussion.

-2. Interview not granted: Information provided is not in alignment with RISE objectives.
+2. Interview not granted: Information provided in the application is not in alignment with the Innovation Development Program objectives.
 Applicant is not invited to interview but is provided feedback on their intervention.

 Phase 2

-The RISE Core Team will conduct 1-hour interviews to learn more about the applicant’s intervention and assess their professional characteristics related to innovation competency, using the RISE Health Science Education Innovator Development Rubric.
+The Innovator Development Leadership Team will conduct 1-hour interviews to learn more about the applicant’s intervention and assess their professional characteristics related to innovation competency, using the Health Science Education Innovation (HSEI) Competency and Intervention Development Rubric.

 Final Decisions

-These RISE Funding Application FAQs provide additional clarifying information.
+These Innovator Development Program Funding Application FAQs provide additional clarifying information.
 Please contact [email protected] with any additional questions.

 How does the Program define “health science education innovation”?